 Now that we've gone over concrete vs. cement, let's take a look at the three most common types of concrete mix.
 Make sure to follow manufacturer instructions with any concrete mix.
 The instructions will include individual setting times.

-- All-Purpose Cement: When in doubt, all-purpose cement is a popular option.
+All-Purpose Concrete Mix: When in doubt, all-purpose concrete mix is a popular option.
 This is ideal for repairing foundation walls, laying sidewalks, creating steps and setting posts.

 As you shop, you'll find that there are three common cement types available, including Portland cement, masonry cement and mortar mix.